avajadi/portablecdm/README.md

 * Currently empty

 ## Future updates
+* Respond to TTA with RTA
+* Initialize new port call
 * Subscribe on locations
 * Update notifications
 * Enable drag and drop on favorite states
+* Maybe show current location of vessel (by MarineTraffic)

 ## Suggested updates
 * Summary of sent message (instead of current verification) as popup